TheAnxiousMystic

 The 20 Best Books on Anxious Attachment, Limerence & Relational Healing

-What you will find below: twenty books, grouped into five sections, with an honest review of each and a five-star spiritual fit rating that tells you whether the book treats the spiritual side of attachment work as central, adjacent, or absent.
-There is a short decision tree at the bottom if you do not know where to start.
-There is also a free starter library you can sign up for if you want a 7-day reading order instead of a 20-book menu.
+What you will find below: twenty books, grouped into five sections, with an honest review of each and a five-star spiritual fit rating that tells you whether the book treats contemplative or spiritual practice as central, adjacent, or absent.
+There is also a short decision guide below if you do not know where to start.

 What “anxious attachment” actually is